Lyon-Ynov-Campus/YTrack/subjects/hangman/hangman-web/README.md

 ## hangman-web

-Hangman-web consists in creating and running a server, in which it will be possible to use a web GUI (graphical user interface) version of your last project, hangman.
+Hangman-web consists in creating and running a server, in which it will be possible to use a web GUI (graphical user interface) version of your last project, hangman-classic.

-You will need to create a public repository with the name `hangman-web`
+You will need to create a private repository with the name `hangman-web`

 ### Notions
 - [Golang Documentation: net](https://golang.org/pkg/net/)